 CAN I SUBMIT IF I AM NOT A UK CITIZEN OR RESIDENT?

-Unfortunately this initiative is only open to writers who have resided in the UK for five years’ prior to the closing date. or those with UK citizenshipe uld be included. (font size 12 Arial/TNR/Courier) and contain the following in this orderThis criterion applies only to the lead writer.
+Unfortunately this initiative is only open to writers who have resided in the UK for five years’ prior to the closing date. or those with UK citizenshipThis criterion applies only to the lead writer.

 WHY DO YOU CHARGE AN ENTRY FEE?